MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/data-integration.md

 Your business data is a valuable asset, but its value can be greatly diminished if it is hard to use the data for your specific purposes (such as reporting, data mashups, or custom applications).
-Dynamics 365 for Talent provides several technologies for working with your data outside of the Talent applicationâ€™s user interface (UI), allowing integrating applications access to the data.
+Dynamics 365 for Talent provides several technologies for working with your data outside of the Talent application's user interface (UI), allowing integrating applications access to the data.
 This topic has described the available integration technologies and some of their key characteristics.
 This information should help you make better decisions on which approaches to